Insight News

 Building a logistics powerhouse

-Under this long-term vision, Vietnam aims to develop 5 to 10 world-class logistics centers that will anchor regional supply networks and facilitate smoother cross-border trade.
-By 2050, the country expects to reduce logistics costs to just 10 – 12% of GDP, bringing it on par with developed economies, and to rank among the world’s top 30 countries in the World Bank’s Logistics Performance Index (LPI).
+Under this long-term vision, Vietnam targets the development of 5–10 world-class logistics centers to anchor regional networks and ease cross-border trade.
+By 2050, the country aims to reduce logistics costs to 10–12% of GDP and rank among the top 30 nations in the World Bank’s Logistics Performance Index (LPI).

-These targets are not only about cost reduction but also about efficiency, competitiveness, and value creation within the Vietnam logistics ecosystem.
+These goals go beyond cost savings.
+They focus on efficiency, competitiveness, and value creation within the Vietnam logistics ecosystem.

 Infrastructure as the backbone

-The government emphasizes synchronized investment across multiple transport modes – roads, railways, seaports, inland waterways, and air cargo – supported by the development of smart warehouses, bonded logistics zones, and free trade areas.
+The government prioritizes synchronized investment across transport modes — road, rail, sea, inland waterways, and air.
+It also promotes the development of smart warehouses, bonded zones, and free trade areas.

-Key logistics regions such as the Red River Delta, Central Vietnam, and the Southeast region (including Ho Chi Minh City, Hanoi, Hai Phong, and Da Nang) will serve as national logistics hubs, connecting industrial zones with international trade gateways.
+Meanwhile, key logistics regions such as the Red River Delta, Central Vietnam, and the Southeast region (including Hanoi, Hai Phong, Da Nang, and Ho Chi Minh City) will serve as national logistics hubs.
+These areas will connect industrial parks with global gateways.

-Strategically located along major economic corridors, these hubs will form the backbone of Vietnam’s logistics infrastructure, enabling efficient goods movement across ASEAN and beyond.
+Located along major economic corridors, these hubs will form the core of Vietnam’s logistics infrastructure, ensuring faster and more efficient cargo movement across ASEAN and beyond.

 Fostering 4PL and 5PL services